t-padma/t-padma.github.io/_posts/2023-06-21-brain-fmri-intro.md

 ---
 layout: article
-title: fMRI basics
+title: Basic Brain Anatomy
 mathjax: true
-tags: intro fmri brain bio
+tags: intro brain bio
 ---

-The purpose of this post is to quickly introduce some basics about **functional Magnetic Resonance Imaging**, or fMRI for short.
+The purpose of this post is to quickly introduce some brain anatomy basics before proceeding to understand **functional Magnetic Resonance Imaging**, or fMRI for short.
 My main reference to understanding these basics is the first chapter of [The Statistical Analysis of Functional MRI Data](https://doi.org/10.1007/978-0-387-78191-4) by Nicole A. Lazar.
 Two introductory Neuroscience resources, which can be used for reference are:
 * [Brain Anatomy](https://qbi.uq.edu.au/brain/brain-anatomy), Queensland Brain Institute.
 * [Foundations of Neuroscience](https://openbooks.lib.msu.edu/neuroscience/), Casey Henley.
 * [Brain basics](https://www.ninds.nih.gov/health-information/public-education/brain-basics/brain-basics-know-your-brain)

-Before introducing fMRI, I will quickly summarize some important facts and the anatomy of the brain.
 Brain anatomy is mostly summarized pictorially for better understanding.
 Please note that most pictures used in this post are from either of the two resources.

 Firstly, the brain has a left and a right hemisphere separated by the *corpus callosum* which can be thought of as the midline of the brain.
 The brain is made of three main parts: *forebrain, midbrain, and hindbrain*.
 [1]